 Priority: 1, Source: Altiris.Resource.StandardResources.DigitalCertificate.DetectCertificatePurposes

-If I go to IIS Manager and change the binding to the new certificate, Certificate Management (under SMP Console>Settings>Notification Server) shows that it is now in use but shows this error status:
+When you go to IIS Manager and change the binding to the new certificate, in the Certificate Management page in the SMP Console under Settings > Notification Server > Certificate Management it shows that it is now in use but shows this error status:

-We know that the certificate has a private key and we are able to export the certificate with its private key using MMC.
+When using MMC you can see that the certificate has a private key and you can export the certificate with its private key.

-You can try to convert your certicate from CNG to RSA as described here:
+You can try to convert your certificate from CNG to RSA as described here:

 https://stackoverflow.com/questions/22581811/invalid-provider-type-specified-cryptographicexception-when-trying-to-load-pri